mehedi-hridoy/ByteN-Beans/README.md

 # Byte & Beans — Coffee Store

 This repository contains a small e-commerce-like example for a coffee shop built with React (Vite) as the client and a minimal Express + MongoDB server for product management.
-The live site is available at: https://coffee-a2be7.web.app/
+The live site is available at: https://coffee-a2be7.web.app/ (frontend)

+Note: The production backend (API) is deployed at: https://byten-beans-1.onrender.com

 ## Table of contents
 - Overview